merenlab/merenlab.org/courses/PFLS/index.md

 If you are using Linux or Mac OSX, you have native access to a reasonable shell.
 Please take a moment to find out how to open your terminal now.

 If you are using Mac OSX, I would strongly recommend you to install [iTerm2](https://iterm2.com/) and use it instead of the default terminal application on Mac OSX.
-If you are using Windows, you need to install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) to access to a UNIX shell.
+If you are using Windows, you need to install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) to have access to a UNIX shell.

 We will spend a lot of time learning about the UNIX shell, but here are a few resources if you would like to take a brief look ahead of the course: